 In addition to collecting information related to the number of admissions into the mobile crisis supports program, data related to service provision is also tabulated.
-The chart below summarizes both the number of days and hours of crisis intervention and/or stabilization services offered by each region.
+The chart on the following page summarizes both the number of days and hours of crisis intervention and/or stabilization services offered by each region.
 On the secondary axis, the cumulative number of mobile days provided for families across the quarter is shown.